kl1nton/2_SBA_Practice_Papers/1_SBA_Practice_Paper.md

 ----------------

 ### Q91
-Which of the following is an exocrine secretion of the pancreas?
+Which of the following is an _exocrine secretion_ of the pancreas?

-	A	Pancreatic polypeptide
+	A. Pancreatic polypeptide
-	B	Somatostatin
+	B. Somatostatin
-	C	Trypsinogen
+	C. Trypsinogen
-	D	Glucagon
+	D. Glucagon - F
-	E	Insulin
+	E. Insulin - F
-#### Answer:
+#### Answer: B. Somatostatin - ?

 ### Q92
-All of the following may be radiological features of osteoarthritis, EXCEPT:
+All of the following may be _radiological features_ of osteoarthritis, EXCEPT:

-	A	Bone cysts
+	A. Bone cysts
-	B	Subchondral sclerosis
+	B. Subchondral sclerosis
-	C	Osteophytes
+	C. Osteophytes
-	D	Increased joint space
+	D. Increased joint space - F
-	E	Joint effusion
+	E. Joint effusion
-#### Answer:
+#### Answer: D. Increased joint space - ?

 ### Q93
-Lung compliance is increased by:
+_Lung compliance_ is increased by:

-	A	Alveolar oedema
+	A. Alveolar oedema
-	B	Pulmonary hypertension
+	B. Pulmonary hypertension
-	C	Atelectasis
+	C. Atelectasis - F
-	D	Pulmonary fibrosis
+	D. Pulmonary fibrosis - F
-	E	Emphysema
+	E. Emphysema - F
-#### Answer:
+#### Answer: A. Alveolar oedema - ?

-### Q94
+### Q94	- LEARN
-The posterior pituitary releases:
+The _posterior pituitary_ releases:

-	A	Adrenocorticotropic hormone (ACTH)
+	A. Adrenocorticotropic hormone (ACTH) - F
-	B	Follicle-stimulating hormone (FSH)
+	B. Follicle-stimulating hormone (FSH)
-	C	Antidiuretic hormone (ADH)
+	C. Antidiuretic hormone (ADH)
-	D	Thyroid-stimulating hormone (TSH)
+	D. Thyroid-stimulating hormone (TSH) - F
-	E	Growth hormone (GH)
+	E. Growth hormone (GH) - F
-#### Answer:
+#### Answer: B. Follicle-stimulating hormone (FSH) - ?

 ### Q95
-Which of the following statements about the popliteal fossa is TRUE?
+Which of the following statements about the _popliteal fossa_ is TRUE?

-	A	The lateral edge is bounded by semimembranosus and gastrocnemius B	The deep fascia forms the roof and is pierced by the long saphenous vein C	The popliteal artery is the deepest structure within the fossa D	The common peroneal nerve lies medially within the fossa E	Soleus forms the medial lower edge
+	A. The lateral edge is bounded by semimembranosus and gastrocnemius - F
+	B. The deep fascia forms the roof and is pierced by the long saphenous vein - F
+	C. The popliteal artery is the deepest structure within the fossa - F
+	D. The common peroneal nerve lies medially within the fossa - F
+	E. Soleus forms the medial lower edge
-#### Answer:
+#### Answer: E. Soleus forms the medial lower edge - ?

 ### Q96
-Which of the following is NOT the correct daily requirement for an average 70-kg male?
+Which of the following is NOT the _correct daily requirement_ for an average 70-kg male?

-	A	150 mmol sodium
+	A. 150 mmol sodium
-	B	2500 ml water
+	B. 2500 ml water
-	C	70 mmol calcium
+	C. 70 mmol calcium
-	D	70 mmol potassium
+	D. 70 mmol potassium
-	E	70 mmol chloride
+	E. 70 mmol chloride
-#### Answer:
+#### Answer: E. 70 mmol chloride - ?

-### Q97
+### Q97	- LEARN
-Which of the following statements about the brachial plexus is FALSE?
+Which of the following statements about the _brachial plexus_ is FALSE?

-	A	The thoracodorsal nerve arises from the posterior cord B	The medial and lateral cords join to form the median nerve C	The trunks of the plexus are found in the posterior triangle of the neck D	The long thoracic nerve originates from trunks C5, C6 and C7 E	The nerve that supplies subscapularis is a branch from the posterior cord
+	A. The thoracodorsal nerve arises from the posterior cord
+	B. The medial and lateral cords join to form the median nerve - T
+	C. The trunks of the plexus are found in the posterior triangle of the neck - T
-#### Answer:
+	D. The long thoracic nerve originates from trunks C5, C6 and C7 - T
+	E. The nerve that supplies subscapularis is a branch from the posterior cord
+#### Answer: A. The thoracodorsal nerve arises from the posterior cord - ?

-### Q98
+### Q98	- LEARN
-Causes of metabolic acidosis with a normal anion gap include:
+Causes of _metabolic acidosis_ with a _normal anion gap_ include:

-	A	Diarrhoea
+	A. Diarrhoea
-	B	Diabetic ketoacidosis
+	B. Diabetic ketoacidosis
-	C	Salicylate overdose
+	C. Salicylate overdose
-	D	Renal tubular acidosis
+	D. Renal tubular acidosis
-	E	Lactic acidosis
+	E. Lactic acidosis
-#### Answer:
+#### Answer: C. Salicylate overdose - ?

 ### Q99
-Which statement is true of pleomorphic adenoma:
+Which statement is true of _pleomorphic adenoma_:

-	A	It is the second commonest salivary gland tumour
+	A. It is the second commonest salivary gland tumour
-	B	It usually affects the submandibular gland
+	B. It usually affects the submandibular gland
-	C	It is more common in females
+	C. It is more common in females
-	D	Approximately 10% are bilateral
+	D. Approximately 10% are bilateral
-	E	It is commonest in the fourth and fifth decades
+	E. It is commonest in the fourth and fifth decades
-#### Answer:
+#### Answer: C. It is more common in females - ?

 ### Q100
 Which of the following are NOT normally found in bile?

-	A	Sodium chloride
+	A. Sodium chloride
-	B	Unconjugated bilirubin
+	B. Unconjugated bilirubin
-	C	Cholesterol
+	C. Cholesterol - F
-	D	Water
+	D. Water - F
-	E	Bile salts
+	E. Bile salts - F
-#### Answer:
+#### Answer: B. Unconjugated bilirubin - ?

 Questions 101-110